iKenndac/new-blog/content/posts/2016-10-28-launching-cascable-2.md

 Relying on one platform for income gives me the heebie-jeebies, particularly when that platform is one as difficult to reliably make money on as iOS.

-In a [previous *Secret Diary of a Side Project* post](http://ikennd.ac/blog/2015/01/secret-diary-of-a-side-project-part-2/), I discussed how I've been taking the extra effort to make sure our core camera connection stack is architected in a manner that keeps it cleanly separated from the Cascable app and fully functional on Mac OS as well as iOS.
+In a [previous *Secret Diary of a Side Project* post](http://ikennd.ac/blog/2015/01/secret-diary-of-a-side-project-part-2/), I discussed how I've been taking the extra effort to make sure our core camera connection stack is architected in a manner that keeps it cleanly separated from the Cascable app and fully functional on macOS as well as iOS.

-With Tim working on the first two approaches, I've started working on branching out to Mac OS.
+With Tim working on the first two approaches, I've started working on branching out to macOS.
 Thanks to a fully functional core library, I've been able to cash in on this past work and start *incredibly* quickly — I built a functional (and reasonably polished) prototype of a Mac app in less than two weeks, and we're aiming to ship it by early December.

 <img src="/pictures/releasing-cascable-2/TransferPrototype.png" width="700" />
 {:.center .no-border}